mbolgheather/gates-of-hell/README.md

 ### Shillings of Shilling

-An onslaught, those Crownings of lies.
+Onslaught, those Crownings of lies.